Free standard delivery on £50 spend Extra 15% off via App Earn £15 Credit? Over 210k reviews & 4.4 rated

 Before getting into the debate of protein timing, it is vital to understand that your total daily protein intake is the most significant factor for progress.
 If you aren't hitting your overall protein and calorie requirements, the specific timing of a single shake is unlikely to change your results significantly.

-For most people with body composition goals, studies suggest a range of 1.8g to 2.2g of protein per kg of body weight is ideal.1 Whether you are in a calorie surplus to gain muscle or a deficit to lose fat, this daily total remains the foundation of your nutrition plan.
+For most people with body composition goals, studies suggest a range of 1.8g to 2.2g of protein per kg of bodyweight is ideal.
+Whether you are in a calorie surplus to gain muscle or a deficit to lose fat, this daily total remains the foundation of your nutrition plan.

 Pre-workout protein shakes